nylander/Parse_MrBayes_Ancestral_States/README.md

 output and saves the actual states or sequence, with the highest posterior probability, as a fasta-formatted file.

+## Example 1: Ancestral state estimation for morphological characters

-## Set up MrBayes to do the ancestral reconstructions
+### Step 1.
+Set up MrBayes to do the ancestral reconstructions

-Example [dataset](data/mix.nex) with combined DNA and morphological data.
+Here is an example [dataset](data/mix.nex) with combined DNA and morphological data.
 When reading the data, the morphological data are automatically assigned to a separate partition (number 2).
 We will define one specific node where ancestral states should be estimated, then tell MrBayes to report the ancestral states for all characters in partition 2.
-The `Lset coding=variable` command is for accounting for coding bias in the morphological data.
-See the MrBayes manual for explanation.
-Also note that on your data, you might want to change default settings on substitution models, MCMC, etc.
+The `Lset coding=variable` command is for accounting for coding bias in the morphological data (see the MrBayes manual for explanation).
+Also note that with your data, you might want to change default settings on substitution models, MCMC, etc.

+Exectute the following commands in MrBayes:

     #NEXUS
     Begin MrBayes;